TEAC 7072 Managing Challenging and Diverse Behaviour

 Description This subject provides professionals with the skills to successfully and systemically manage challenging behaviours exhibited by individuals in classrooms, early childhood, or other educational settings.
 This subject will focus on managing critical features of the environment to encourage positive behaviours and prevent challenging behaviours from occurring.
 Intervention strategies are also developed to address significant negative behavioural challenges when preventative measures are ineffective.
 Professionals will develop competencies in identifying and analysing problem behaviours and designing suitable management plans.
 Such skills will be helpful to either professionals working directly with individuals with additional needs, or as consultants supporting those who provide direct support to individuals with challenging and diverse behaviours.

 Level Postgraduate Coursework Level 7 subject

 Equivalent Subjects TEAC 7014 - Behaviour Management

-Restrictions Students must be enrolled in 1682 Master of Special Education; 1720 Master of Inclusive Education or 1721 Graduate Certificate in Inclusive Education or 1911 Master of Education.
+Students must be enrolled in 1682 Master of Special Education; 1720 Master of Inclusive Education; 1721 Graduate Certificate in Inclusive Education or 1911 Master of Education.

 - Analyse behaviours in terms of function and motivating factors, reinforcement and educational curriculum and learning environment;